SaykatChakrapani/fm_adhock/README.md

 ```
 Where:
 * -f frequency - Specifies the frequency in MHz, 100.0 by default if not passed
-* acoustic_guitar_duet.wav - Sample WAV file, you can use your own
+* guitar_testfile.wav - Sample WAV file, you can use your own

 Other options:
 * -d dma_channel - Specifies the DMA channel to be used (0 by default), type 255 to disable DMA transfer, CPU will be used instead